TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/FE.rst

    :type: int
    :Default: 86400

-   If greater then 0, the session data of an anonymous session will timeout and be removed after the number of seconds given (86400 seconds represents 24 hours).
+   If greater than 0, the session data of an anonymous session will timeout and be removed after the number of seconds given (86400 seconds represents 24 hours).